ldstep/ldstephensnet/content/about.md

 # About

-Hi, I'm ldstephens.
-Welcome!
-I've been writing here since 2016 about Apple gadgets, apps, tips, tricks, and how I use my devices day to day.
+Hey there!
+I'm ldstephens, and welcome to my little corner of the internet.
+I've been writing here since 2016 about Apple gadgets, apps, tips, and tricks, as well as how I use my devices on a day-to-day basis.
+This is where I also share my thoughts and opinions on life, technology, current events, the occasional rant, blogging, and other topics that come to mind.

-I also write beyond tech, personal stories, random thoughts, and the occasional rant.
-Since not everyone who visits this site wants that mix, I post those pieces separately on my [Weblog](https://weblog.ldstephens.net).

 **Colophon**